-The work by Anny Kartika Sariet et al. focuses on a very significant problem within large ontological models, i.e., management of frequent updates to the models.
+The work by Anny Kartika Sariet et al. [Give title] focuses on the significant problem of the management of frequent updates to large ontological models.
 The specific problem domain addressed by this paper is the case of healthcare ontologies such as SNOMED-CT and UMLS.
-Given the large scope of these ontologies, frequent changes are expected to be applied on these ontologies that can in turn have negative impact on applications and enterprise models that have been already built on this basis.
+Given the large scope of these ontologies, frequent changes are expected to be applied on them that can in turn have a negative impact on applications and enterprise models that have been already built on this basis.
 To address this issue, the authors propose the idea of developing sub-ontologies from the large ontology that will be kept consistent at all times.
 Application will use these sub-ontologies as opposed to the large ontology and hence will not be directly affected by changes.
 However, in order to propagate changes to sub-ontologies, change identification and propagation processes are proposed in a way that maintains both local and global consistency.

 Along the same lines as the previous paper, the work by Ensan and Du, entitled “A Semantic Metrics Suite for Evaluating Ontologies” focuses on issues related to maintenance of large ontologies.
 This paper concentrates on the notion of modular ontologies, which is a systematic way for breaking Description Logic-based ontologies into more manageable and coherent sets of sub-ontologies.
 While modularization could improve understandability and maintainability, it is important to develop suitable modules for an ontology; otherwise, modularization can lead to overhead in reasoning time and performance.
-This paper has proposed semantic metrics for cohesion and coupling that are based on definitions of relativeness and dependency between ontology symbols.
+This paper proposes semantic metrics for cohesion and coupling that are based on definitions of relativeness and dependency between ontology symbols.
 The authors have investigated the correlation between the metrics and reasoning performance, which shows that the proposed metrics can be used as predictors for reasoning performance during the modularization process.

 The paper entitled “Concept maps as the first step in an ontology construction method” by Starr and Parente de Oliveira focuses on early stage domain model development and specifically addresses the challenge of building enterprise domain ontologies.
 The authors propose that concept maps can be used as a starting point for information acquisition and can be later used to guide the ontology development process.
 For instance, the information in a concept map can be used to extract information such as generalizations and parthood relations that assist in building the domain ontology hierarchy.
 The major benefits of the proposed approach are that it makes the ontology development process repeatable and provides clear justification for the modeling decisions.

-The final paper of this special issue is dedicated to a more subtle problem of symbolic grounding problem.
-In their paper entitled “An Approach for Grounding Ontologies in Raw Data using Foundational Ontology”, Fiorini et al. explore the fact that symbolic ontological representations of domain concepts are often separated from real world raw data with the mediation of the user.
-The authors benefit from notions in the Unified Foundational Ontology (UFO) to bridge this gap.
+The final paper of this special issue is dedicated to the very subtle symbolic grounding problem.
+In their paper entitled “An Approach for Grounding Ontologies in Raw Data using Foundational Ontology”, Fiorini et al. explore the fact that symbolic ontological representations of domain concepts are often separated from real world raw data because of the mediation of the user.
+The authors suggest that notions in the Unified Foundational Ontology (UFO) can help bridge this gap.
 This ontological characterization provides better criteria for deciding which domain entities can be grounded in raw data and what is the best approach for grounding them.
-An interesting case study of the proposed work in the Geology domain is reported in this paper.
+They report an interesting case study of the proposed work in Geology.

 ACKNOWLEDGMENTS